Jilence/Jilence/README.md

 ### Hey, I'm Jilence! 👋

-I'm a teenage developer from germany.
-I coding Minecraft plugins, Discord bots, Twitch bots or many other things for various YouTubers from the German series.

 <!--
 **Jilence/Jilence** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.